-After ending up in a cell yet again and disgracing his father Artie Logan (Charlie Schlatter) finds himself being sent to Fairfield College where he is to make something of himself, something he failed to do at all the other colleges he was kicked out of.
-But as per usual Artie not only doesn't find fitting in coming naturally but he ends up in bed with the Dean's wife, Erica (Joanna Cassidy).
-But Artie also finds himself completely smitten with Tally (Josie Bissett) the most popular girl on campus, adored by everyone.
-But when Tully is found murdered it is Artie who ends up the chief suspect and having to prove his own innocence as his past indiscretions haunt him and det.
+After ending up in yet another police cell, Artie Logan (Charlie Schlatter - Ed) finds himself being sent to Fairfield College where he is to make something of himself, something he failed to do at all the other colleges he was kicked out of.
+But as per usual Artie struggles to fit in to the crowd and ends up in bed with the Dean's wife, Erica (Joanna Cassidy).
+But Artie also finds himself completely smitten with Tally (Josie Bissett - A Mother's Instinct) the most popular girl on campus who is adored by everyone.
+When Tully is found murdered it is Artie who ends up the chief suspect and having to prove his own innocence as his past indiscretions haunt him whilst det.
 P.J.
-Decker (Christopher Walkern) hounds him.
+Decker (Christopher Walkern - Balls of Fury) hounds him.

-The trouble is that whilst you have an 80s vibe, Charlie Schlatter as well as Christopher Walkern as a detective the movie is technically bad.
+What that means is that "All-American Murder" has a problem and the trouble is that whilst you have an 80s vibe, along with Charlie Schlatter and Christopher Walkern, the movie is technically bad.
 The whole story of Artie trying to prove his innocence whilst det.
 P.J.
 Decker, being an eccentric cop, hounds him is not that engaging and is quite weak.
-It is a case that rather than being a thrilling story the bad writing does a better job of making you laugh and groan and that is where "All-American Murder" kind of works best, being entertaining when it is bad.
+It is a case that rather than being a thrilling drama the bad writing does a better job of making you laugh and groan and that is where "All-American Murder" kind of works best, being entertaining when it is bad.

 What this all boils down to is that those who come to "All-American Murder" hoping for an exciting thriller which features Christopher Walkern are likely to be disappointed.
 But for those who enjoy movies which make you laugh and groan in equal measure will probably get a kick out of this for all which is groan worthy about it, especially the dialogue.